 The PROMYS for Students program has been influential in the development of several other significant initiatives in math education.
 For more information, please see here.
 Central to the PROMYS family of programs is the community of young people that comprises the core of Program in Mathematics for Young Scientists – the original program for talented young mathematicians.

 PROMYS together with its long-time partner, the Clay Mathematics Institute, has established PROMYS Europe, an offshoot of PROMYS for European students.
-PROMYS Europe had a very successful first summer in 2015.
-In 2016, there will be eighteen first-year students, six returning students, and six counselors at Wadham College, University of Oxford.
+PROMYS Europe had very successful first two summers in 2015 and 2016.
+In 2016, there were twenty-one first-year students, three returning students, and seven counselors at Wadham College, University of Oxford.
 PROMYS Europe is a partnership of PROMYS with the Clay Mathematics Institute (CMI), the University of Oxford's Mathematical Institute, and Wadham College, University of Oxford.
 The new program is very closely modeled on PROMYS at Boston University.
 PROMYS and PROMYS Europe are separately funded.

 PROMYS Europe developed from two very successful pilot programs run by the CMI-PROMYS International Alliance during the summers of 2013 and 2014: the CMI-PROMYS Scholarships and the Oxford Masterclasses.
 The CMI-PROMYS Scholars were immersed in mathematics for six weeks at PROMYS and then traveled to England for a further week to attend the Oxford Masterclasses at Oxford University.
 The Masterclasses took place at Wadham College and were similar in spirit to the activities at PROMYS.